JStans12/professional_skills/feedback_1.md

 * Understand and recognize the three triggers of feedback
 * Define and understand the 3 different kinds of feedback
+* Describe the process of how to navigate a feedback conversation
 * Write out and deliver thoughtful feedback for your project partner

 ###Deliverable